planetfederal/qgis-webappbuilder-plugin/docs/source/usage.rst

 Usage
 =====

 This page will detail how to use the Web App Builder (WAB).
-For more usage examples, please see the :ref:`qgis.webappbuilder.tutorials` page.
+For more usage examples, please see the "Working with the Web App Builder plugin" tutorial in `Desktop Learning Center <https://connect.boundlessgeo.com/Learn/Boundless-Desktop-Learning>`_.

 The |current_plugin| is started from the :menuselection:`Web --> Web App Builder --> Web App Builder` menu item.